Policy Improvement Reinforcement Learning: Conclusion

 \section{Conclusion}

-This work addresses a fundamental limitation of existing RLVR: optimization relies on step-wise advantage signals without explicitly verifying whether updates yield genuine policy improvement over time.
+This work addresses a fundamental limitation of existing RL post-training methods: optimization relies on step-wise reward, advantage, or distillation signals without explicitly verifying whether an update has produced a better policy over time.
 We introduce PIRL, which reframes post-training as the maximization of inter-iteration performance gains, emphasizing verifiable progress rather than instantaneous surrogate objectives.
 Building on PIRL, we propose PIPO, a closed-loop algorithm that operationalizes this principle through retrospective verification.
-PIPO uses empirical improvement signals to gate and rectify group-based updates, aligning local credit assignment with global performance feedback.
-We show theoretically that PIPO ascends the PIRL objective in expectation and mitigates geometric bias in group-normalized estimators.
-Notably, PIPO serves as a plug-and-play module that can be seamlessly integrated with both PPO-style and GRPO-style methods.
-Empirically, PIPO consistently improves state-of-the-art RLVR baselines across model scales and reasoning benchmarks, yielding higher accuracy, more stable training, and deeper reasoning.
+PIPO uses empirical improvement signals to gate and rectify local attribution signals from PPO, group-relative, and self-distillation objectives.
+We show theoretically that PIPO locally aligns policy updates with the PIRL improvement objective and analyze group-relative optimization as a concrete case of open-loop distortion.
+Empirically, PIPO yields consistent gains across policy optimization families on mathematical reasoning, code, tool-use, and self-distillation settings.